husarion/static_docs_deprecated/src/core2/manuals/rosbot-manual.md

     </tr>
 </table>

+## Power suply ##

+ROSbot is supplied from an internal, rechargeable Li-Ion battery pack (3x protected 18650 cells).
+ROSbot shall be charged using a dedicated Li-Ion or Li-Poly charger with 4-pin JST XH connector.
+If only the right firmware is preloaded to the internal controller (CORE2), the LED1 is programmed to indicate the power status:
+- the LED1 is on when the robot is turned on
+- the LED1 is blinking when battery is low – please charge immediately!

 # Software #

+## SBC Linux image ##

 ROSbot uses OS based on Ubuntu 16.04 which contains all components needed to start working with ROS immediately.
 You can find the image and flash manual [here](https://husarion.com/core2/manuals/hardware/#hardware-os-image-for-raspberrypi-tinkerboard).

+# First steps #

+## Connection to Husarion Cloud ##

+*Things you need: the ROSbot, any Android device with Wi-Fi connectivity and with hConfig app installed (available on Google Play and appStore), any PC computer to work with ROSbot, the Wi-Fi network.
+*Login or register on cloud.husarion.com.
+*Register your ROSbot on your cloud account by clicking “Add new device”.
+*Launch the hConfig application and follow the instructions.
+Note: The app will ask you to hold hCfg button on CORE2 and to watch LR1, LR2 LEDs – they are all available on the rear panel.
+*Now you should see your ROSbot online and you can start with ROSbot tutorial.

+## ROS tutorials ##

-We also created the set of [ROS tutorials dedicated for this platform](https://husarion.com/core2/tutorials/ros-tutorials/1-ros-introduction/ "ROS tutorials dedicated for this platform") to make it easier to familiarize yourself with these frameworks.
+ROS (Robot Operating System) provides libraries and tools to help software developers create robot applications.
+It provides hardware abstraction, device drivers, libraries, visualizers, message-passing, package management, and more.
+It's very powerful and functional tool dedicated to design robots.
+We created the set of [ROS tutorials dedicated for this platform](https://husarion.com/core2/tutorials/ros-tutorials/1-ros-introduction/ "ROS tutorials dedicated for this platform") to make it easier to familiarize yourself with these frameworks.

 # Docs and links #
 All helpful documents and links in one place: